1.1 Are Medical Office Buildings a Good Investment?

 As we tend to need more medical attention as we age, this bodes well for those who own medical real estate.
 People may cut back their spending in many areas, but they generally prioritize their health.

 Americans today also have more health insurance than before, allowing them to access better treatment options.
-So, even during uncertain times, medical office buildings will still have a steady flow of clients.

 1.2 Medical Office Building Real Estate – An Overview